zeratulus/hotsale-test/readme.md

 Have a nice day.

-With Best regards Sehii Herenko =]
+With Best regards Serhii Herenko =]

 Task: